hbctraining/Intro-to-ChIPseq-flipped/lessons/07_handling_peaks_bedtools.md

 * Learn how to filter out peaks at blacklisted regions
 * Learn how to find overlap peaks betweeen replicates

+## File formats

+**WIG format:**

+Wiggle format (WIG) allows the display of continuous-valued data in a track format.
+Wiggle format is line-oriented.
+It is composed of declaration lines and data lines, and require a separate wiggle track definition line.
+There are two options for formatting wiggle data: variableStep and fixedStep.
+These formats were developed to allow the file to be written as compactly as possible.

+**BedGraph format:**

+The BedGraph format also allows display of continuous-valued data in track format.
+This display type is useful for probability scores and transcriptome data.
+This track type is similar to the wiggle (WIG) format, but unlike the wiggle format, data exported in the bedGraph format are preserved in their original state.
+For the purposes of visualization, these can be interchangeable.

 ## Filtering peaks